Godesberg Program

 The Godesberg Program (Godesberger Programm) of the Social Democratic Party of Germany (SPD) was ratified in 1959 at a convention in the town of Bad Godesberg near Bonn.
-It represented a fundamental change in the orientation and goals of the SPD, rejecting the aim of replacing capitalism while adopting a commitment to reform capitalism and a mass party orientation that appealed to ethical rather than class-based considerations.
+It represented a fundamental change in the orientation and goals of the SPD endorsing social democratic policies, while adopting a commitment a mass party orientation that appealed to ethical rather than class-based considerations.
 It also rejected nationalization as a major principle of socialism.

 Overview

 The Godesberg Program eliminated the party's remaining orthodox Marxist policies and the SPD redefined its ideology as freiheitlicher Sozialismus (liberal socialism).
 With the adoption of the Godesberg Program, it renounced orthodox Marxist class conflict and economic determinism.
 The SPD replaced it with an ethical socialism based on humanism and emphasized that it was democratic, pragmatic and reformist.
 The most controversial decision of the Godesberg Program was its declaration stating that private ownership of the means of production "can claim protection by society as long as it does not hinder the establishment of social justice".

-By accepting free-market principles, the SPD argued that a truly free market would in fact have to be a regulated market to not degenerate into oligarchy.
+By accepting social democratic principles, the SPD argued that a market must, in fact, be regulated so as to not degenerate into oligarchy.
 This policy also meant the endorsement of Keynesian economic management, social welfare and a degree of economic planning.
 Some argue that this was an abandonment of the classical conception of socialism as involving the replacement of the capitalist economic system.
 It declared that the SPD "no longer considered nationalization the major principle of a socialist economy but only one of several (and then only the last) means of controlling economic concentration of power of key industries" while also committing the SPD to an economic stance which promotes "as much competition as possible, as much planning as necessary".
 The decision to abandon the traditional anti-capitalist policy angered many in the SPD who had supported it.